MultigamingNoobs/DPHS/README.md

 ---------------------------------------

 ## english ##
-Installation:
+###Installation:###
-Place all files on your Webspace, open the stats in your Browser (ex. http://www.yourdomain.com/DBHS/) and fill in all fields.
+Place all files on your Webspace, open the stats in your Browser (ex. http://www.yourdomain.com/DBHS/) and fill in all fields.<br>
-Check if the file "includes/install.php" is deleted, if not delete it manually.
+Check if the file "includes/install.php" is deleted, if not delete it manually.<br>
+It could happen that the folder "images" and the files "includes/config.php" and "includes/install.php" must be set to CHMOD/permission 777 manually.<br>
 DONE

-Update:
+###Update:###
-Place all files on your Webspace with the exception of the files "includes/config.php" and "includes/install.php".
+Place all files on your Webspace with the exception of the files "includes/config.php" and "includes/install.php".<br>
 DONE
+<br><br>

 ### Version 1.5 ###
 + major changes to the sturcture and build of the script (special thanks to Crosire)